salihozdemir/stackoverflow-clone/README.md

 ## Stackoverflow Clone
  - Demo: http://clone-of-stackoverflow.vercel.app/

 This project is a simplified a full stack clone of Stackoverflow.
-I wrote it to learn more about Nodejs, React/Next, Pixel perfect design and NoSQL databases in general.
+I wrote it to learn more about Nodejs, React/Next, pixel perfect design and NoSQL databases in general.
 Feel free to contribute!

 ## :rocket: Tech Stack